 Our National School of Tropical Medicine is one of the first of its kind in North America devoted to the neglected diseases that disproportionately afflict "the bottom billion," the world's poorest people who live below the World Bank poverty level.

-We are also addressing neglected infections of poverty in the United States through establishing a unique tropical disease clinic in collaboration with the Harris Health System and preventing these infections as they emerge along the Gulf Coast and South Texas.
-Among our recent discoveries is the finding of dengue fever transmission in Houston, Chagas disease transmission in East and South Texas, and a new clinical syndrome caused by West Nile virus (WNV) infection.
+We are also addressing neglected infections of poverty in the United States through establishing unique tropical disease training and clinics in collaboration with Baylor College of Medicine and the Harris Health System and preventing these infections as they emerge along the Gulf Coast and South Texas.
+Among our clinical and epidemiologic discoveries are the findings of dengue fever and typhus transmission in Houston, helminth infections in the American South, Chagas disease and relapsing fever transmission across Texas, and new clinical syndromes caused by West Nile virus (WNV) and other arbovirus infections.
 We have also created at the Baylor Clinic mechanisms and clinics to help travelers to and from tropical disease-endemic countries.

 I believe that at several levels America has a duty to harness our entrepreneurial spirit, our international leadership in research and development, and our most precious resource – the intellectual capital of our populace to be a leader in training the next generation of global public health scientists and health care providers.
 We need individuals who either have the expertise to build needed new technologies or who will understand how to apply these new technologies to public health practice.

-At our National School, now linked to the Texas Children's Hospital Center for Vaccine Development, we are pioneering the development and clinical testing of new vaccines to combat intestinal nematode infections, schistosomiasis, Chagas disease, leishmaniasis, SARS and WNV infection.
+At our National School, now linked to the Texas Children's Hospital Center for Vaccine Development, we are pioneering the development and clinical testing of new vaccines to combat intestinal nematode infections, schistosomiasis, Chagas disease, leishmaniasis, and coronavirus infections.
+During the COVID-19 pandemic our scientists developed a low-cost recombinant protein COVID-19 "people's vaccine" for global health that was released for emergency use in India and administered to its pediatric population.
+The vaccine was also approved in Botswana in Sub-Saharan Africa.
+Our COVID-19 vaccine technology is literally reaching millions of people in the world's low- and middle-income countries.
 Scientists in our diagnostics group are working to develop or improve new technologies for a variety of neglected tropical disease pathogens.

 In my opinion, there is unprecedented interest by young people to solve global public health problems of importance to the developing world.
 We need now to harness that youthful energy and channel it appropriately.
 Recently I wrote in PLOS Neglected Tropical Diseases: